70 Pine Street: Planning

 Clinton & Russell, under the leadership of Thomas George, designed the new building in the Art Deco style.
-This contrasted with the firm's earlier works, which were largely designed in the classical style; the original partners had died before 70 Pine Street was constructed.
+This contrasted with the firm's earlier works, which were largely designed in the classical style; the original partners died before 70 Pine Street was constructed.
 Doherty submitted the building's architectural plans to the Department of Buildings in May 1930.
-The structure was slated to have 63 stories, including double-decker elevators due to the lot's small size, and it would cost $7 million.
+The structure was slated to have 63 stories and cost $7 million.
 It was one of several buildings that Doherty planned to erect in Lower Manhattan, though none of the other projects were realized because of a lack of funding following the Great Depression.
 After the building plans were submitted, the height was increased to 66 stories, and a spire was added, increasing the total height to 950 ft or 952 ft.
 The Cities Service Building thus beat the 927 ft 40 Wall Street to become the tallest building in Manhattan south of 34th Street.
 August H. Fromm oversaw the building's planning and construction.